AlexMitchellMus/patchform/log.md

 * Sample accurate events
 * Similar node logic to Puredata
 * Separation of audio / graph maintenance
-* No clicking ever, for live patching etc
+* No clicking ever, for live patching etc (graph discontinuity is ok, as some graph changes will be impossible to mitigate - clicking due to priority inversion is not ok)
-* Close to zero allocation on audio thread
+* Zero allocation on audio thread
 * Simple / logical, and expressive file format (using json)
 * Dynamic loading of compiled externals
 * Sub-patches
 * Multi-patch definitions (define multiple patches in same file, reuse the patch locally)
-* Lightweight audio execution (no allocation in audio loop)
 * Modern c++, make library as simple as possible.
 * Set values for nodes from external controls (UI etc)
+* Expressive and feature rich ABI for external / plugin c++ creation

 [UI TODO]